 • If the enquiry is likely to be prolonged, another planning meeting must be considered to ensure that the interim protection plan is providing adequate safeguards for the adult (and other individuals at risk if necessary).

-• If the enquiry reveals that a child or young person could be at risk, MARAT should be contacted immediately (see Contact).
+• If the enquiry reveals that a child or young person could be at risk, Children’s Social Care / First Response should be contacted immediately.

 7. Undertaking the Enquiry